busterbenson/public/Codex.md

 Mental models are explored in pretty good depth in a couple books I've read: [The Fifth Discipline](http://www.amazon.com/The-Fifth-Discipline-Practice-Organization/dp/0553456342), [Creativity, Inc](http://www.amazon.com/Creativity-Inc-Overcoming-Unseen-Inspiration/dp/0804127441), and [Thinking Fast and Slow](http://www.amazon.com/Thinking-Fast-Slow-Daniel-Kahneman/dp/0374533555).

 Emily Dickenson is actually a bit misleading in her poem.
 The actual universe is made up of not only the sea, but also all of our ideas of the sea, our mental models of the sea, and our mental models of the universe.
 But the quirks involved in how we *seem* to fit the universe in our heads is the trail head for a ton of super interesting ideas: mental models, systems thinking, concept of the self, the manufactured normalcy field, priming, and pattern matching.

-### Quality Time

-**Notes:**
-* I'm circling around the idea in several posts: [How I track my life](https://medium.com/buster-benson/7da6f22b8e2c), [Live like a hydra](https://medium.com/better-humans/c02337782a89), [Make better resolutions](https://medium.com/buster-benson/69cda443d387), [Experimenting with subjectivity](http://wayoftheduck.com/subjectivity), [If you lived 100 times](https://readtapestry.com/s/RVwPvalHq/).
-* 3 kinds: quality time with your self, with your people, and with your interests

-### Antifragility

-**Notes:**
-* Basically a combination of several great ideas: optionality, feedback loops, and natural selection.
-* Explored in great clarity and depth in [Antifragile](http://www.amazon.com/Antifragile-Things-That-Gain-Disorder/dp/1400067820/).
-* I wrote about several of the ideas in [Live like a hydra](https://medium.com/better-humans/c02337782a89).

-### Kiloslog

-**Notes:**
-* My original thoughts posted on [Way of the Duck](https://medium.com/better-humans/52167e196771).
-* It's the flip side of the Quality Time coin.
-Before you can be in the flow, you need to dig the trenches... that's the slog.
-* Related to belief-change, identity-change, and circumstance-change.

 ## Beliefs